Certificate IV in Computer Systems Technology

 The qualification is aligned with the Australian Qualification Framework (AQF) level 4

-This qualification provides you with the skills and knowledge to install and administer simple networks, servers, and client desktop deployments as an independent information and communications technology (ICT) specialist or as part of a team.
+Our computer systems technology course provides you with the skills and knowledge needed to install and administer simple networks, servers, and client desktop deployments as an independent information and communications technology (ICT) specialist or as part of a team.

-After successful completion, you may wish to apply for a range of career opportunities including:
+After successful completion of the course you can apply for a range of career opportunities including as a:

 - network support administrator